-- · Enroll full-time each term. - Undergraduate Full-time = minimum 12 credit hours per term - Graduate Full-time = minimum 8 or 9 credit hours per term depending on the program - English Language Studies Full-time = minimum 18 clock hours per term - Exceptions to full-time enrollment requirement (must be submitted & approved by the ISP Director in advance) - Initial difficulty with English language (first semester only) - · Initial difficulty with reading requirements - Unfamiliarity with American teaching methods (first semester only) - Improper course level placement - To complete course of study in current term (last semester of the program - Illness or medical condition (must submit documentation from a medical doctor) - Final term of program

-- Official university breaks (no approval needed) - Concurrent enrollment, approved in advance
+- Enroll full-time each term. - Undergraduate Full-time = minimum 12 credit hours per term - Graduate Full-time = minimum 8 or 9 credit hours per term depending on the program - English Language Studies Full-time = minimum 18 clock hours per term - Exceptions to full-time enrollment (Reduced Course Load) must be approved by the Director of ISP prior to the student dropping below full-time enrollment.
+A student may be approved for RCL for one of the following specifies reasons: - Initial difficulty with the English language (first semester only) - Initial difficulty with reading requirements(first semester only) - Unfamiliarity with U.S. teaching methods (first semester only) - Improper course level placement (first semester only) - To complete course of study in current term (last semester of study) - Illness or medical condition (with documentation from a medical doctor) - Official university breaks (no approval needed) - Concurrent enrollment, approved in advance